 Most cerebral aneurysms go undiagnosed until after they have ruptured.
 In these cases, specialists from our Department of Neurosurgery’s Center for Stroke and Cerebrovascular Diseases will use diagnostic methods to confirm a diagnosis of aneurysm and to help guide treatment.
 These methods may include one or more of the following tests:

 Specialists from the Division of Vascular and Endovascular Surgery develop individualized treatment plans for patients based on:

 Vascular specialists also recommend medical treatments for carotid artery disease.
 Along with a modification of lifestyle risk factors, this may include:

 For more severe carotid artery narrowing, there are two options.
 Currently, most patients are recommended standard open surgical treatment of the carotid narrowing:

 A new, catheter-based treatment for carotid artery narrowing, which may be offered to patients on a selective basis, is:

 After either standard carotid endarterectomy or balloon stent angioplasty, patients are followed with serial duplex ultrasound studies to monitor the progress of their carotid arteries.

 Treatment for a cerebral aneurysm that has not ruptured and emergency treatment for a ruptured cerebral aneurysm are provided by neurosurgical specialists.

-The day of surgery, you care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with cerebrovascular disease.
-After surgery, you will go to the post-surgical care unit where you will receive comprehensive care by an experienced surgical and nursing staff.
+The day of surgery, your care will be provided by surgeons, anesthesiologists and nurses who specialize in surgery for patients with coronary heart disease.
+After surgery, you will go to the post-surgical care unit where you will receive comprehensive care from an experienced surgical and nursing staff.